-The partial claim is a federally funded loan that brings your FHA mortgage current.
-Federal funds are advanced to pay your outstanding arrears directly to your servicer, bringing your loan to current status immediately.
-The amount advanced becomes a zero-interest junior lien on your property with no monthly payments — due only when you sell, refinance, or pay off the primary mortgage.
+The partial claim is a federally funded advance that brings your FHA mortgage current.
+The HUD Secretary advances funds under the 24 C.F.R. § 203.371 authority to pay your outstanding arrears — accrued principal, interest, escrow advances for taxes and insurance, and certain servicer-advanced fees — directly to your servicer, bringing your loan to current status immediately.
+The amount advanced is documented in a new promissory note and a subordinate (second-position) mortgage running to HUD itself.
+That subordinate lien is zero-interest, requires no monthly payments, and is due only when the primary mortgage is paid off — typically at sale, refinance, or maturity of the original loan.

-The partial claim is limited to 30 percent of the unpaid principal balance at the time of default.
+The standard partial claim is limited to 30 percent of the unpaid principal balance at the time of default.
+During the COVID-19 national emergency, FHA used a temporary Standalone Partial Claim under the same 24 C.F.R. § 203.371 authority with a 25 percent UPB cap; that emergency variant has wound down, and the post-COVID standard partial claim again carries the full 30 percent ceiling.
 Whether this cap is sufficient to cover your arrears depends entirely on how long you have been delinquent and what fees and costs have accumulated.
 For borrowers who have been delinquent for extended periods, the arrears may approach or exceed the cap — requiring a more complex combined approach that most homeowners cannot navigate without expert help.
+The lifetime partial claim cap is calculated against cumulative use of the authority across the life of the loan, which means a borrower who used a COVID-era partial claim has a reduced remaining capacity for any new partial claim — but reduced capacity is not zero capacity, and a professional review of the loan's partial-claim history identifies precisely what remains.

 Find Out If the Partial Claim Can Resolve Your Delinquency